 For Qatar – who edged past Uzbekistan on penalties in the Asian Cup quarterfinals back in January – this result could reignite their hopes of securing a direct spot for the 2026 World Cup from Group A.

-Mendes delivered the winning goal in dramatic fashion, connecting with Boualem Khoukhi’s flicked header off Akram Afif’s whipped free kick.
+Mendes scored the winner in a dramatic fashion, connecting with Boualem Khoukhi’s flicked header off Akram Afif’s whipped free kick.
 The Brazil-born defender’s strike sent the stadium into pandemonium.

 Before Qatar’s dramatic winner, Uzbekistan had their moments, consistently troubling the hosts in a tightly contested fixture.